-The companionship link with Albany diocese arose from the friendship forged between our two bishops in 1998.
+The companionship link with Albany diocese arose from the friendship forged between the bishops of the dioceses in 1998.

 At the heart of the link is the wish to seek a deeper relationship with God, renewal in faith and action and mutual encouragement in mission.